TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Content/Links.rst

 ..  figure:: /Images/link-headlines.png

-    Hover a headline to see it is linkable, then click the link symbol
+    Hover over a headline to see if it is linkable, then click the link icon

-After you click the link symbol you can copy the reST link from the modal that
+After you click the link icon you can copy the reST link from the modal that
 appears:

 ..  figure:: /Images/link-headlines-box.png